yulexun/toronto-fire/README.md

 ## Note

-This R project is setup with Positron.
+This R project is setup with Positron, which is demonstrated in Lecture 1.
 The properties of this project is stored in `/renv/settings.json`.
 You can run
 ```sh
 renv::restore()